rpglab/rpglab.github.io/resources/_posts/2021-12-18-Logging-Java.md

 title: General Codes for Logging in Java
 authors: Xingpeng Li
 type: Java Code
-zip: /zips/ampl_codes/Log.zip
+zip: /zips/codes_java/Log.zip
 timeInit: 2021-12-18
 time: 2021-12-18
 github: https://github.com/rpglab/Log
 link:
 doi:
-description: "This set of codes is used to create unique log files and record each piece of log information that is numbered and ordered by elapsed time and CPU time."
+description: "This set of codes is used to create unique log files and record each piece of log information that is numbered and ordered by elapsed time and CPU time.
+They can be easily integrated into users' existing codes and simple examples are provided."
 ---